eqbal/crystal_coin/README.md

 - [POST]`/transactions/new`: to create a new transaction to a block
 - [GET] `/mine`: to tell our server to mine a new block.
-- [GET] `/chain`: to return the full Blockchain in `JSON` format.
+- [GET] `/chain`: to return the full blockchain in `JSON` format.
-- [GET] `/pending`: to return the pending transactions
+- [GET] `/pending`: to return the pending transactions (`uncommitted_transactions`).

 We're going to use [Kermal](https://github.com/kemalcr/kemal) web framework.
 It’s a micro-framework and it makes it easy to map endpoints to Crystal functions.
 Kemal is heavily influenced by [Sinatra](http://sinatrarb.com/) for Rubyists, and works in a very similar way.
-If you are looking for [Ruby on Rails](https://rubyonrails.org/)) equivalent then check out [Amber](https://github.com/amberframework/amber).
+If you are looking for [Ruby on Rails](https://rubyonrails.org/) equivalent then check out [Amber](https://github.com/amberframework/amber).

 Our server will form a single node in our blockchain network.
 Let's first add `Kemal` to the `shard.yml` file as a and install the dependency: